MadManofEurope/KataGo/README.md

-# KataGo JSON Analysis Service (2.1)
+# KataGo JSON Analysis Service (2.4)

-Dockerized KataGo JSON analysis server tuned for Ubuntu 24.04 hosts with NVIDIA GPUs.
-The runtime image is based on `nvidia/cuda:12.5.1-runtime-ubuntu24.04`, downloads the official CUDA 12.5 build of KataGo v1.16.3, and exposes the JSON API on port 2388.
+Dockerized KataGo JSON analysis server tuned for NVIDIA GPUs.
+The runtime image is based on `nvidia/cuda:12.5.1-cudnn-runtime-ubuntu22.04`, downloads the official CUDA 12.5 build of KataGo v1.16.3, and exposes the JSON API on port 2388.
+The KataGo AppImage is extracted during the Docker build so the runtime container never requires FUSE support.

-## What's new in 2.1
+## What's new in 2.4

 - Local-first Docker Compose workflow that always builds the image from source before running.
 - Host-mounted configuration respected via `${KATAGO_CONFIG:-/config/analysis.cfg}` so local edits take effect immediately.